eras/TeslaBot/README.md

 Chose Matrix?
 Good!
 Then you need to create a new Matrix id (aka mxid) in the homeserver of your choice.
-Once you have that, use that as the configuration key `matrix.mxid` (see [config.ini.example](the example config.ini)).
+Once you have that, use that as the configuration key `matrix.mxid` (see [the example config.ini](config.ini.example)).
 The homeserver also needs to be configured at this time.
 You will also need to enter a password here.

 On the first connect TeslaBot will create an access token and a device id and write that to the _state file_.
 After this point the password